 Inner Traditions (2012)

-In Forgotten Civilization I briefly recap over two decades of work on the Great Sphinx of Egypt, but more importantly I present my research centered on the magnificent Göbekli Tepe complex in Turkey, which confirms my thesis that ancient civilization goes back thousands of years earlier than mainstream historians generally care to acknowledge.
-Also presented is a significant discovery: a reinterpretation of the mysterious rongorongo texts of Easter Island, as the glyphs connect to the work of a prominent plasma physicist.
-I discuss how solar outbursts and plasma discharges brought about the rapid end of the last ice age and the demise of the early civilizations of that remote period.
-Also presented is some spectacular cutting-edge science that sheds hopeful light on our future.
-This book is available for order on Amazon and Barnes & Noble (among other sites), and is now out in not only English, but also Italian, German, Romanian, and Polish.
-(Note: The foreign language editions have different cover designs.)
+In the original edition of Forgotten Civilization (2012) I briefly recapped over two decades of work on the Great Sphinx of Egypt, but more importantly I presented my research centered on the magnificent Göbekli Tepe complex in Turkey, which confirms my thesis that ancient civilization goes back thousands of years earlier than mainstream historians generally care to acknowledge.
+I also presented a significant discovery: a reinterpretation of the mysterious rongorongo texts of Easter Island, as the glyphs connect to the work of a prominent plasma physicist.
+I discussed how solar outbursts and plasma discharges brought about the rapid end of the last ice age and the demise of the early civilizations of that remote period.
+In the final chapter I presented (and of course all of this remains in the revised and updated edition) some spectacular cutting-edge science that sheds hopeful light on our future.
+This book (the first/original edition) is still available on Amazon and Barnes & Noble (among other sites), and is out not only in English, but also in Italian, German, Polish, and Romanian.
+(Note: The foreign language cover designs are different.)

 Origins of the Sphinx: Celestial Guardian of Pre-Pharaonic Civilization